Be rewarded for watching cool online videos at Swagbucks! The more you watch, the more Reward Points you earn! Join Today

 Why did you decide to start your own work at home blog?

 I started my blog while I was going through the process of looking for a non-phone job.
 I couldn’t believe how many real opportunities there were and I felt like I wanted the entire world to know too.
 I was getting tired of repeating myself over and over to online friends through Facebook and so I thought a blog would be ideal.
 Then, I could just share a link to answer the same questions.

 How much did your blog make in the first 6 months/year?

 I know it took me from June 2010 to February 2011 (8 months) to earn $100 from my blog.

-Oh my gosh so many times.
+Oh my gosh, so many times.
 I gave up over and over for a day or two.
 But every single time I would give up someone would message me and tell me how with the information shared on the blog they were able to stay home with their kids or keep the electricity on another month.
 I know God has called me to this and these people were there to keep me going when I felt it was all a waste of valuable time.
-It took years to really say that I was making enough money to compensate the time spent- so initially I was working part time from home while trying to develop and manage a website- it was stressful.
+It took years to really say that I was making enough money to compensate for the time spent- so initially I was working part-time from home while trying to develop and manage a website- it was stressful.

 What tips/techniques did you use to get your blog noticed?

 I think the biggest thing that is still true today is being genuine.
 Even if it’s not what other people want you to say, being real earns you respect and trust from people who will then tell others about your site and keep coming back themselves.